Today's Thursday • 14 mins read

 Final Words

-Psychopaths exist, and they exist among us, unknown.
-They may not hate you, but they may not love you the way you or me would like to love and be loved.
+- They might not hate you, but they might not love you the way you want to be loved.

-They don’t fear consequences, and lack guilt and remorse.
+- The most dangerous part is that they don’t fear consequences or feel any remorse.
 They can make you sit on a faulty rollercoaster and then shrug their shoulders when you fall.

 Former FBI profiler Joe Navarro says, “To live among predators, one must know and respect them.”